ASHFORD DISTRICT

 **HISTORY**

-Ashford has been a market town since the 13th century.
-In 1243, King Henry III granted the town a charter to hold a livestock market, and a regular market continues to this day.
-The pottery industry thrived in the 13th and 14th centuries.
-During the 16th and 17th centuries, Ashford gained a reputation for its nonconformist beliefs.
-A resident named John Brown was burned at the stake for heresy in 1511.
-This was not the last execution at what was then called Martyrs' Field (now known as Queen Mother Park), as others were executed for heresy against the Catholic Church during the reigns of Henry VIII and 'Bloody' Mary I.
+Since the 13th century, Ashford has served as a market town.
+In 1243, King Henry III granted the town a charter to hold a livestock market, establishing a tradition that endures to this day.
+The pottery industry flourished in the 13th and 14th centuries.
+The town's character evolved further during the 16th and 17th centuries, when Ashford became known for nonconformist beliefs.
+In 1511, the execution of resident John Brown for heresy occurred at Martyrs' Field (now Queen Mother Park), which later witnessed further executions during the tumultuous reigns of Henry VIII and 'Bloody' Mary I.

-One section of the 18th-century pub is Grade II listed (since September 1951), with the front added around 1830-1840.
-It stands alongside other buildings on East Hill.
-The Star Inn has a rich history dating back to the 1860s.
-The first licensed victualler, Albert Lindfield, took over in 1865, marking the beginning of a long tradition of hospitality.
-In 1964, Alfred Randall of Troy Town Farm near Ashford, being unemployed, took over the residence and became the licensee for the Inn.
-The pub closed its doors for several years in 2009.
+One section of the 18th-century pub has been Grade II listed since September 1951, with its front added around 1830-1840.
+Standing alongside other buildings on East Hill, The Star Inn boasts a rich history dating back to the 1860s.
+Albert Lindfield, the first licensed victualler, took over in 1865 and began a long tradition of hospitality.
+Visitors of the day might have found him behind the bar, pouring a frothy ale with a steady hand, exchanging stories with local patrons and adding warmth to the pub's lively atmosphere.
+Years later, in 1964, Alfred Randall, then unemployed, assumed residence and became licensee of the Inn.
+The pub later closed its doors for several years in 2009.

 **PARANORMAL ACTIVITY**

+Are you a believer in the supernatural, or do you carry a healthy dose of skepticism?
+Either way, the tales surrounding The Star Inn invite a deeper exploration into what might lie beyond our understanding.
 The ghost, nicknamed 'Doris,' has been blamed for the ghostly female footsteps heard in the pub.
-A visitor's dog acted strangely while its owner enjoyed a pint, barking at something invisible to the human eye.
-The landlady of The Star encountered a stranger while sorting out the beer barrels in the cellar.
-She suddenly felt a tap on her shoulder and heard someone say, "You put the wrong barrel on."
-However, when she turned around, nobody was there.
+Sometimes, a visitor's dog will act strangely while its owner enjoys a pint, barking at something invisible to the human eye.
+A landlady of The Star sorted out the beer barrels in the cellar.
+She suddenly felt a tap on her shoulder.
+She heard someone say, "You put the wrong barrel on."
+Yet, when she turned around, nobody was there.

 5. THE GEORGE HOTEL